 The IB learner profile is the IB mission statement translated into a set of learning outcomes for the 21st century.
-The attributes of the profile express the values inherent to the IB continuum of international education: these are values that should infuse all elements of the Primary Years Program (PYP), Middle Years Program (MYP) and Diploma Program and, therefore, the culture and ethos of all IB World Schools.
+The attributes of the profile express the values inherent to the IB continuum of international education.
+These are values that should infuse all elements of the Primary Years Program (PYP), Middle Years Program (MYP), and Diploma Program, and, therefore, the culture and ethos of all IB World Schools.
 The learner profile provides a long-term vision of education.
 It is a set of ideals that can inspire, motivate and focus the work of students, parents and teachers, uniting them in a common purpose.

-Those capabilities that the students need to demonstrate to succeed in a changing, challenging world, which may be disciplinary or transdisciplinary in nature.
+The core skills are capabilities that the students need to demonstrate to succeed in a changing, challenging world, which may be disciplinary or transdisciplinary in nature.
 Five skills are taught throughout the curriculum:

 While recognizing the importance of knowledge, concepts and skills, these alone do not make an internationally minded person.
 It is vital that there is also focus on the development of personal attitudes towards people, towards the environment and towards learning, attitudes that contribute to the well-being of the individual and of the group.